Hinba: Oronsay

 Watson also discusses Oronsay as a possible candidate.
 This tidal islet had a medieval priory, the tidal bay between the isle and Colonsay has a "bag-like horn" to the north and it is en route from Ireland to Iona.
 Indeed, Columba first landed here on his initial journey from Ireland to Iona, but continued onwards when he discovered he could still see Ireland from the summit of Oronsay.

 The derivation of the name Oronsay may be from Oran's Isle, St Oran being a companion of Saint Columba and the founder of the island's original monastery in 563.
 Murray states that the original Gaelic name was Eilean Orain (although no source is provided for this statement).
 Oran's original monastery may have been a dependency of Kiloran Abbey on nearby Colonsay.
 However, there are other examples of this name elsewhere in the Hebrides where the name comes from Örfirisey which translates from Old Norse as "tidal" or "ebb island" so once again etymology is not conclusive evidence.

 The micro-climate of Colonsay/Oronsay is also similar to that of Iona and Tiree, being both sunnier and drier than Jura or Seil.

 Canna

 Another possible site is Canna near Rùm, about 64 mi north west of the Garvellachs.

 Watson wrote that Hinba "appears to have lain in the track of vessels coming from Ireland, at least that seems to be the inference from the fact that Comgell, Cainnech, Brendan, and Cormac, coming from Ireland to visit Columba, found him in Hinba".
 Canna is a most unlikely landfall if this is the case as it is well to the north of and thus beyond Iona and Tiree he and concluded that the choice of location for Hinba therefore "seems to lie between Colonsy and Jura."

 Nonetheless, a strong case has been made for Canna based in part on the relative abundance of early Christian artefacts found on the island.
-O'Neil also argues that the oft-quoted passage from Admonán's Life:
+O'Neil also argues that the oft-quoted passage from Adomnán's Life: